 Organic fertilisers and compost add essential nutrients to the soil without the harmful effects associated with chemical fertilisers.
 By enhancing soil organic matter and promoting the growth of beneficial micro-organisms, these practices contribute to long-term soil health and productivity.

-7. Utilising Renewable Energy Sources
+7. Renewable Energy for Sustainable Farm Operations

 While not a farming practice, crop insurance is an essential tool for sustainable agriculture.
 It provides farmers with a safety net against the financial risks associated with crop failures due to extreme weather events, pests, or diseases.
 By mitigating financial losses, crop insurance allows farmers to continue investing in sustainable farming practices without the fear of losing their livelihood.